pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 ```

 > [note]
-> Notice that the original string is not changing.
+> Notice that the original string has not changed.
-> Methods return new string and the older string stays
+> Methods return a new string and the old string stays
-> like it was.
+> as it was.
 >
 > That is Python's standard behavior: already existing string can't be changed,
-> we can only create new one - derived from the old one.
+> we can only create a new one - derived from the old one.

 ### Initials

-For practicing methods and subscripting try to write a program,
+For practicing methods and subscripting, try to write a program,
-which will ask user about their name, then their surname
+which will ask the user for their name, then their surname
-and then it will print their initials - first letters of
+and then it will print their initials - the first letters of
 name and surname.

 Initials are always upper case (even if the